 Many gunshot victims can recover with proper treatment and weeks or months of healing.
 But tragically, some victims face more severe injuries that prevent them from returning to their normal work.
 These victims with injuries and limitations lasting longer than 12 months can file for Social Security Disability.

 The documentation required for gunshot victims to file such a claim is extensive.
-That’s why it’s smart to hire a legal team, like Wright Gray New Orleans attorneys, to help you through this process and learn what your options are.
+That’s why it’s smart to hire a legal team, like the personal injury lawyers at Wright Gray, to help you through this process and learn what your options are.